 cinqque5tion with Rebecca Reeds (by: Jovin Tardif)

-1. Your first gig was at age 21.
+1. Rebecca Reeds, your first gig was at age 21.
 How did you feel after the first show?
 What did you learn?

 After my first show, I felt like I could explode.
 The rush of adrenaline was insane and as I now know, extremely addictive.
 I was a complete mess before the show.
 I couldn’t feel my arms.
 I had thrown up in the bathroom.
 I could hear my heartbeat in my ears.
 Somehow I managed to get a couple of laughs in a very tough room but later found out it might have been because I yelled my entire set.
 So the main lesson is nervous people yell and don’t try standup comedy unless you’re prepared to let it ruin the rest of your life.